 SEEKING CONCUSSION RECOVERY SUPPORT?
 PLEASE JOIN THE CONCUSSION ALLIANCE FACEBOOK GROUP!

 Malayka Gormally serves as the Executive Director of Concussion Alliance, which she co-founded with her son, Conor Gormally.
 She has spent the last six years educating herself about concussion treatments in order to help family members.
 Malayka works with healthcare professionals and researchers to validate the information on each page of Concussion Alliance.
 She is also a small business owner, artist, and independent art curator.
 She is married to a Vietnam-era veteran.

 Conor Gormally is a student at Carleton College in Northfield, Minnesota, studying economics and computer science.
 He co-hosts a radio show and loves cooking meals for friends and family.
 He and his mother, Malayka Gormally, co-founded Concussion Alliance in 2017.
 Conor manages the development of new programs and he is a writer and primary editor for the website.
 In addition, Conor works on the development and design of the website.

-Conor Gormally is a sophomore student at Carleton College studying a combination of humanities, social sciences, and computer science.
-He also worked with KUOW 94.9 Seattle as part of the Radioactive Youth Media program to create the feature Radio piece, This Is What Concussion Sounds Like, which won runner-up in the Large Newsroom Sports Audio Reporting category at the Society of Professional Journalists 2017 Northwest Excellence in Journalism contest.
-You can listen to Conor’s six-minute radio piece on Conor’s website.
-Conor’s current projects in college can be seen here: http://cgormally.com/
+As a senior in high school, Conor worked with KUOW 94.9 Seattle as part of the RadioActive Youth Media Program to create the feature radio piece, This Is What A Concussion Sounds Like, which won an award at the Society of Professional Journalists 2017 Northwest Excellence in Journalism contest.

 Contact us to let us know if you would like to volunteer directly with this project.
 All gifts are tax deductible.